 How I Wrote the Book Description for a Famous Book

-A couple of months ago, I got an email from Galaxy Press, L.Ron Hubbard’s publishing company, asking if I could help them write a book description for one of his most famous books, Battlefield Earth.
+A while back, I got an email from Galaxy Press, L.Ron Hubbard’s publishing company, asking if I could help them with the marketing of one of his most famous books, Battlefield Earth.

-Now, if you don’t know me well, I’m a HUGE sci-fi nerd and list Battlefield Earth as one of my all-time favorite books.
+Now, if you don’t know me well, I’m a HUGE sci-fi nerd and list Battlefield Earth as one of my all-time favorite books – not the movie.

 So, needless to say, I was truly honored…and maybe geeking out a little bit.

 And wow!
-Was it ever a fun exercise to create a book description truly worthy of such a great book.
+Was it ever a fun book marketing exercise.

 In this article, you’ll learn: